takahirohonda/javascript-workout/README.md

 I subscribe to <a target="_blank" href="https://javascriptweekly.com/">JavaScript Weekly.</a> It's a weekly email informing you on what is happening on JS landscape as well as useful JS tips!
 Highly recommended.

 There are many code challenges websites.
 My recommendation is <a target="_blank" href="https://edabit.com/challenges">edatbit.com</a>.
-If you are comforatble with JavaScript, go to the expert level.
-These intereting bite-size challenges will be a holiday for your mind🌴
+If you are comfortable with JavaScript, go to the expert level.
+These interesting bite-size challenges will be a holiday for your mind🌴

 You can get to build framework and library free JS apps from <a target="_blank" href="https://javascript30.com/">JavaScript30.com</a>.
 It's free.